Where women athletic directors outnumber men

 “What’s happening in the MEAC is significant in many ways,” says Marc Christian, a professor of sports industry management at Georgetown University.

-For more women and people of color to become athletic directors, decisionmakers must be intentional about equity.
+For more women and people of color to become athletic directors, decisionmakers must be intentional about equity, he says.
 This includes more mentoring and specific programming.

 “At the end of the day, you want the best people to be in those leadership roles and that’s going to require a diverse population,” says Dr. Christian, who is also the founder of Intellisport Analytics, a research and consulting firm that helps sports leaders make organizational change using research and data.
 “It’s not always going to come from one segment of the population.”

-Note: Editor’s note: This article has been updated to clarify all of the comments attributed to Marc Christian.